Frequently Asked Questions

 What grade should I register my child for?

-Please register your child according to the grade they are entering in the fall of the 2023/2024 school year.
-J-Camp is designed for school-aged children, with our youngest campers entering kindergarten.
-If your child is entering a transitional kinder program (TK), they are eligible to join J-Camp; please register your TK as an incoming kinder.
+Please register your child according to the grade they are entering in the fall of the 2024/2025 school year.
+J-Camp is designed for school-aged children, with our youngest campers entering transitional kindergarten.
+If your child is entering a transitional kinder program (TK), they are eligible to join J-Camp.
+We have made some very exciting age-appropriate modifications to our youngest campers' schedule and activities to ensure a smooth transition into J-Camp.
 Any special circumstances should be brought to the Camp Director's attention for consideration.
 J-Camp will do its best to accommodate the needs of each camper.

 Will my child swim at J-Camp?
 What if my child doesn't know how to swim?